jaypipes/articles/db/uuid-vs-integer.md

-This scenario only entails a single `SELECT` query, but the query is designed to stress a particular archetypal data access pattern: aggregating information across a set of columns in a child table used in a secondary index (product and supplier columns) while filtering records also on a secondary index in a parent table (customer).
+This scenario only entails a single `SELECT` query, but the query is designed to stress a particular archetypal data access pattern: aggregating information across a set of columns in a fact table while filtering records on a secondary index in that fact table.

 This query looks like this for schema design "A":